katrina356/TitanicProject/README.md

  [Sara](https://github.com/sarifrey) | Machine Learning
  [Shrese](https://github.com/shrese) | Database

-All members worked together on each section to esure accuracy of data, modeling, and information provided to the reader.
+*All members worked together on each section to ensure accuracy of data, modeling, and information provided to the reader.

 ## Communication Protocol